 At the heart of Women Writing for (a) Change® are the core writing classes.
 These include women only as well as offerings for all genders.
 Offered August-December; January-May; and June–July, the core classes invite participants to make a commitment to themselves and their writing.
-Participants invest their time (two and a half hours once a week for either 8 or 15 weeks), to create a community which will hold and evoke their words.
+Participants invest their time (two and a half hours once a week for 8, 10 or 14 weeks), to create a community which will hold and evoke their words.

 In our core classes, facilitators offer writing prompts and resources, and encourage participants to choose and develop their own subject matter.
 Classes allow for personal writing time, sharing in large and small groups, and opportunities to read aloud to an audience.
 Writers also learn to give and receive useful, constructive feedback, based on individual motivation and intentions.
 The class creates a safe space for individuals to develop their own voices and offers opportunities for them to have their words heard and honored without judgment.